 Playing from memory, however, may not merely be a question of fashion.
 The great pianist Louis Kentner points out in his excellent book “Piano” that you actually play better when performing from memory.
 I suppose a suitable analogy would be acting from memory as opposed to acting while reading from the script.
 For me, however, playing from memory is simply more enjoyable.

-While many music students claim to struggle to memorise music, my feeling is that this is simply because they don’t understand how to memorise effectively.
-Memory is a skill and can be developed by anybody willing to put in the time and energy.
+While many piano students claim to struggle to memorise music, my feeling is that this is simply because they don’t understand how to memorise effectively.
+Memory is a skill and can be developed by almost anybody willing to put in the time and energy.

 Principles of Memorising Music

 First, let me address a common myth.
-When somebody claims to not be able to remember music well, they will often blame it on a bad memory.
-Those who say they have a bad memory, assuming they are not suffering from some neurological disorder, have simply not learned how to use their memory.
-Those who say they can’t memorise music, more often than not, have never tried to memorise music.
-Instead, they’ll play through a piece of music a number of times with the score in front of them, in the hope that eventually it will “sink in”.
+I often get students tell me that they have a bad memory.
+My feeling, however, it that those who say they have a bad memory – assuming they are not suffering from some neurological disorder – have simply not learned how to memorise effectively.
+Those who say they can’t memorise music, more often than not, have never really tried to memorise music.
+Instead, they will play through a piece of music a number of times with the score in front of them in the hope that it will eventually sink in.
 This is an extraordinarily ineffective way to memorise music.
 In fact, learning music this way won’t help you memorise the music at all.
 One way I test if a student has learnt a piece of music by this method is to point to a random note in the middle of a phrase and ask them to begin from there.
 Nine times out of ten they wont be able to.

-Now it may sound painfully obvious but if you want to memorise something you need to try to memorise it.
-In almost every other area of study people realise this but, for some reason, when it come to learning music we tend to forget this simple fact.
-If you wanted to learn a list of foreign words you would sit down with the text or phrase book in your hand, repeat the words to yourself, testing yourself every so often to make sure you haven’t forgotten words you learnt earlier.
+Now it may sound painfully obvious but if you want to memorise something you will need to actually try to memorise it.
+In almost every other area of study we seem to know this implicitly but for some reason when it comes to learning music we tend to forget.
+If you wanted to learn a list of foreign words you would sit down with the text or phrase book in your hand, repeat the words to yourself, testing yourself every so often to make sure you hadn’t forgotten any words you learnt earlier.
 You would do the same with a poem or lines in a play.
 So why not do the same with music?
-Although this approach seems obvious, it is overlooked enough that I felt the need to mention it.

 There is a way around this and it is called “chunking”.
-Chunking involves grouping a string of items into smaller groups.
-We do this with phone numbers – 0123-456-789, credit card numbers – 1234-5678-9101-1121 (apologies if this is anybody’s actual phone or credit card number), and many similar series of numbers.
-The following eleven letters, s, u, b, d, o, m, i, n, a, n, t, can easily be remembered by grouping them into the word “subdominant.”
+Chunking involves grouping items to be memorised together, reducing the total number of items.
+We do this with phone numbers – 0123-456-789, credit card numbers – 1234-5678-9101-1121, and many similar series of numbers.
+The following eleven letters; h, a, r, m, o, n, y, can easily be remembered by grouping them into the word “harmony.”

-Let us go back, then, to our eighteen number series and “chunk” it into smaller groups.
+Now let’s go back to our eighteen number series and “chunk” it into smaller groups.
 136, 247, 358, 469, 5710, 6811.
 We now have six items to remember.
 Obviously a three or four digit number is more difficult to remember than a single digit, but we have reduced the number of items to remember by more than half so it should still be noticeably easier to remember this way.
 But we can do even better than this.
 Music is all about patterns.
-Patterns of sound are what distinguish music from noise and recognising patterns in music you are learning is a great way of chunking the information.
-If I now arrange those six groups of numbers in a slightly different way, see if you can notice a pattern.
+Patterns of sound are what distinguish music from noise and recognising patterns in music is a great way to “chunk” what you are attempting to learn.
+If I arrange those six groups of numbers in a slightly different way, try to see if you can notice a pattern.
 As soon as you can see the pattern, try writing the numbers down from memory;

 If you wanted to learn a passage like this you could try to memorise the complete sequence of twenty-one notes, or you could group them into seven groups of three, as in the diagram below.
 Now you will only have to remember seven chords plus the arpeggio pattern instead of twenty-one individual notes;